rubyaguilar/python_reCaptchaBypass/README.md

 # python_reCaptchaBypass

-A long time Selenium user, I wondered if it was possible.
-The Medium post is missing code and outdated.
-I  updated dependencies, finished the code, updated versions.
+A long time Selenium user, I wondered if it was possible to bypass reCaptcha with Selenium.

 Running on an EC2 server (not locally) was another layer of bot detection that complicated things.
 I unfortunately ran out of time for this project.
 <br />